The law changed on 1 May 2026. Section 21 is abolished and new tenancies are now assured periodic tenancies. See what every landlord must do →

 The government has committed to raising the MEES threshold to Band C. The original timetable proposed:

-The dates have slipped before and may slip again.
-But the policy direction is settled — Band C is the destination, not the maximum.
+The policy direction is settled — Band C is the destination, not the maximum.
 Some commentators expect a further tightening to Band B by the mid-2030s, though no formal commitment has been made.

 A landlord planning capital expenditure on a property today should aim for Band C as a minimum.
-Improvements made now to reach Band C protect the property’s lettability through 2028, 2030, and beyond.
+Improvements made now to reach Band C — evidenced by a new EPC before 1 October 2029 — protect the property’s lettability through 1 October 2030 and beyond.
 Improvements that only reach Band E will need further investment within a few years.

 What “Band C” actually means